-The program for students with disabilities may provide adjustments, academic tutoring, and technology to assist students with all varieties of disabilities.
+The program for students with disabilities may provide adjustments, and technology to assist students with all varieties of disabilities.
 The program is designed to assist students in developing their talents to the fullest by providing assistive services which may include evaluation of individual learning styles, counseling and course advising, alternative administration of examinations, tutoring, and computers.
-The ASC's professional staff assists students in developing ways to cope with their disabilities and achieve academic success without altering the nature of the college courses.
+The ASC's professional staff assists students in developing ways to strategize to achieve academic success without altering the nature of the college courses.